Embraer ERJ family: Production in China

-During December 2002, Embraer entered a partnership with the Chinese aerospace manufacturer Harbin Aircraft Industry Group, resulting in the creation of Harbin Embraer Aircraft Industry, a joint venture company, to locally produce the ERJ145 in Harbin for the Chinese market.
+During December 2002, Embraer entered a partnership with the Chinese aerospace manufacturer Harbin Aircraft Industry Group, resulting in the creation of Harbin Embraer Aircraft Industry, a joint venture company, to locally produce the ERJ 145 in Harbin for the Chinese market.
 The assembly line was sized to produce a maximum of 24 aircraft per year, assembling complete knock down kits prepared by Embraer at its facilities overseas.
-During February 2004, the first delivery of a Chinese-assembled ERJ145 took place; two months later, China Southern took delivery for two of the locally-built ERJ145s.
+During February 2004, the first delivery of a Chinese-assembled ERJ 145 took place; two months later, China Southern took delivery for two of the locally-built ERJ145s.

 In April 2009, it was announced that Hainan Airlines had halved its original order for 50 ERJ145s from the joint venture.
 By April 2011, 41 aircraft had reportedly been produced in China, considerably less than the line's capacity.
 By this time, the company was undertaking changes to facilitate the local production of the similar Embraer Legacy 650 business jet as well.
 In March 2016, the final delivery of aircraft produced by the joint venture took place.
-Two months later, the discontinuation of the local assembly initiative was announced; it was reported that in excess of 40 ERJ145 and five Legacy 650s has been completed by this point.
+Two months later, the discontinuation of the local assembly initiative was announced; it was reported that in excess of 40 ERJ 145 and five Legacy 650s has been completed by this point.

 Shortened versions

 Embraer has introduced two shortened versions of the ERJ145.
 All three aircraft share the same crew type rating, allowing pilots to fly any of the three aircraft without the need for further training.

-The ERJ140 is 1.42 m shorter, seating 44 passengers, and has 96% parts commonality with the ERJ145.
+The ERJ 140 is 1.42 m shorter, seating 44 passengers, and has 96% parts commonality with the ERJ145.
 The only significant changes are a shorter fuselage, a slightly derated engine and an increased range.
 The ERJ140 was designed with fewer seats in order to meet the needs of some major United States airlines, which have an agreement with the pilots' union to limit the number of 50-seat aircraft that can be flown by their affiliates.
-At launch, Embraer estimated the cost of an ERJ140 to be approximately US $15.2 million.
-The estimated cost of development of the ERJ140 was US $45 million.
+At launch, Embraer estimated the cost of an ERJ140 to be approximately US$15.2 million.
+The estimated cost of development of the ERJ140 was US$45 million.

-The ERJ135 is 3.54 m shorter, seating 37 passengers, and has 95% parts commonality with the ERJ145.
-The first ERJ135 entered service in 1999.
+The ERJ 135 is 3.54 m shorter, seating 37 passengers, and has 95% parts commonality with the ERJ145.
+The first ERJ 135 entered service in 1999.